 A video of Sri Daya Mataji was screened on the first day during the evening programme, while on the second day, devotees enjoyed devotional singing along with Brahmachari Achyutanandaji during the bhajans in the evening programme.
 The conclusion of the programme was a closing satsanga by Swami Nigamanandaji.

-Devotees including new lesson students of YSS who participated in the retreat decribed it as "a joyous and enriching experience" and vowed to carry forward their blissful feeling of these last few days of retreat, to pursue their life’s goal with renewed vigour.
+Devotees including new lesson students of YSS who participated in the retreat described it as "a joyous and enriching experience" and vowed to carry forward their blissful feeling of these last few days of retreat, to pursue their life’s goal with renewed vigour.

 To view glimpses from the three-day conducted retreat, click here.